apache/spark/python/docs/source/development/debugging.rst

 Executor Side
 ~~~~~~~~~~~~~

-To debug on the executor side, prepare a Python file as below In your current working directory.
+To debug on the executor side, prepare a Python file as below in your current working directory.

 .. code-block:: bash